 Identifying the Link Between Varicose Veins and Sleep Disruption

 When there is abnormal venous circulation in the legs, this can cause a venous insufficiency and in turn, cause leg cramps and restless leg syndrome.
 And if you are also experiencing varicose veins, this can increase your chances of leg cramps and RLS, since the venous insufficiency will present symptoms such as heaviness, aching and fatigue.
 The occasional leg cramp can be the cause of something minor, such as dehydration or overextending your muscles during a workout, but if they are increasing in frequency or are in combination with RLS and other varicose vein or blood circulation problems, you should talk to your varicose vein doctor to make sure there are not any underlying medical issues going on.

 With RLS, the more standing or sitting you are doing throughout the day, the worse the symptoms will become.
 When you first awake the next day, it can feel as if your symptoms have diminished or disappeared, but that is not often the case as the tingling and crawling sensations will be back shortly.
 The good news, though, is that treatment is available for most if not all of these medical issues.
 Talking with your doctor can give you a clear idea of the options available to you, and whether you have any underlying vascular or vein insufficiencies that also need to be addressed.

-Take charge of your health by contacting United Vein and Vascular Centers.
-Located in Chicago and all throughout the US, we are ready to assist you in getting the minimally invasive treatment you deserve in order to get back onto your feet and living life.
+Take charge of your health by contacting United Vein & Vascular Centers.
+Located throughout the US, we are ready to assist you in getting the minimally invasive treatment you deserve in order to get back onto your feet and living life.
 Don’t let restlessness at night control your life during the day, call us today!